westey-m/semantic-kernel-1/docs/decisions/00NN-agents-with-memory.md

 Console.WriteLine(thread.ThreadId);
 await thread.EndThread();

-// Agent class is stateless and thread and memory is managed separately. var agent = new MyAgent()
+// Agent class is stateless and thread and memory is managed separately, with auto thread creation. var agent = new MyAgent()
     {
         Name = "CreditorsAgent",
         Instructions = "You are able to help pay creditors and ensure that invoices are processed and receipts are consolidated.", Kernel = kernel
     }
-var memoryManager = new MemoryManager([new UserPreferencesMemoryComponent(kernel)]);

-var response = await agent.InvokeAsync("Has invoice 33-22-6324 from Fabrikam been paid yet?", memoryManager);
+var response = await agent.InvokeAsync("Has invoice 33-22-6324 from Fabrikam been paid yet?", [new UserPreferencesMemoryComponent(kernel)]);
-var response = await agent.InvokeAsync("And invoice 33-22-6325?", response.Thread, memoryManager);
+var response = await agent.InvokeAsync("And invoice 33-22-6325?", response.Thread);

 Console.WriteLine(response.Thread.ThreadId);
 await response.Thread.EndThread();